 Coronary angiography is an X-ray contrast study, the “gold standard” of CAD diagnosis.
 The procedure includes an injection of a contrast material into the arteries and a series of images (up to 60 frames per second).
 The results of the study help assess the location and the degree of stenosis and decide on the options and urgency of further treatment.
 As a rule, an occlusion of 1-2 arteries warrants angioplasty (stenting), and an occlusion of 3 or more arteries requires coronary artery bypass grafting.

 Coronary angiography has long since become a common procedure in Israel.
 It is performed everywhere.
 Thanks to the doctors’ extensive experience, the complication rate is close to zero.
 If necessary, this diagnostic procedure is completed with treatment: stenting.
 Israeli cardiac surgeons use drug-eluting stents made of advanced materials with nanocoatings.
 These stents prevent blood clot formation.

 - MSCT Coronary Angiography (Virtual Angiography)

 This is the most advanced way to assess all cardiovascular parameters.
 MSCT coronary angiography was developed due to some patients’ intolerance to contrast materials and the doctors’ desire to minimize radiation exposure needed for conventional angiography.
 This study helps visualize not only coronary arteries but also the pulmonary artery, the aorta, and some medical conditions including pulmonary embolism, aneurysms of various vessels, etc.

-Fill in the form below.
-Our physician will contact you within 2 hours.
+- Or fill in the form below.
+Our doctor will contact you within 2 hours.